 And I’m not one to toot my own horn but I’m extremely beautiful.
 And I don’t mean that in a conceited way, but I understand why I get the stares that I do.
 I rock my natural hair and am confident in my natural hair.
 I rock the poof as well as the waves and, on many occasions, have received jealous stares or snide remarks.
 I have high cheek bones, thick lips, and tiny almond shape eyes, and extra cushion for the pushing in all the right areas, all of which I am proud to bare because of the amazing ancestral lineage that I come from.
-And it saddens me that another woman of color would try to bring me down instead of elevating herself.
+And it saddens me that another woman of color would try to bring me down as a way of elevating herself.

 But also, I’m not one to focus on the exterior packaging.
 I enjoy focusing on the beautiful, amazing spiritual being wrapped in the exterior packaging.
 But also, it’s crazy to me to define another person of color by their hair.
 Our ancestors dealt so much with hatred from others and the internalized hatred of themselves that it hurts me to know that a Black woman hates the features of my ancestors, hates the characteristics of Black people that sets us apart from others.
 Once again, I’m just truly saddened that instead of focusing her time, energy and effort on herself, on working through her self-hate and self-loathing, she chose to inflict her pain and project her pain onto me, the amazingly beautiful spiritual being that has an outer and inner beauty that shines so brightly.

 And I hate to admit it, but her comments did hurt me more than I would have liked for them to.
-But, they have also shown me that I have come along way from caring what others think of me.
+But, they have also shown me that I have come a long way from caring what others think of me.
 There was a little tinge of impact to my armor because I pride myself on treating others with respect and being an amazing being that gives to others.
 And as I write this, I see that she was trying to take my power and steal my light, instead of asking me how I shine my light and wield my power so powerfully.

 But, it truly hurts the most because I was on my way to purchase food to donate to my school’s food pantry to help students and staff that are facing food scarcity, something I have experienced in the past, and I was so full of love and gratitude because I have excess abundance and I was going to share the abundance with others, but she tried to ruin an occasion that was supposed to be full of Divine love and joy.
 And honestly, I think that is what has me so upset, not the comment about my hair, but that she tried, and almost succeeded, in ruining an occasion that was supposed to be so full of love and light.
 The fact that I was trying to put good, positive energy, love and light out into the Universe, and she tried to ruin that, to spread negativity instead of love.